 This time, when you click on Make it.
 Your Cricut won’t cut, but it will score your materials.

-Print is by far, one of the best features Cricut has because it allows you to print your designs and then cut them; this is fabulous, and honestly, it’s what motivated me to get a Cricut in the first place.
+“Print Then Cut” is one of the best features Cricut has because it allows you to print your designs and then cut them; this is fabulous, and honestly, it’s what motivated me to get a Cricut in the first place.

-I design tons of printables for kiddos and adults, and for taking photos – for my posts – I had to cut every single little thing!
+I design tons of printables for kiddos and adults, and for taking photos – for my posts – I had to cut every little thing!

 Ahhhgggg, I seriously wanted to cry every time.
-I am a lefty, and scissors really make my hands hurt.
+I am a lefty, and scissors make my hands hurt.
 So the Cricut is a live saver for me.

 Anyway, we are getting back to the Printing option.
-When this Fill option is active, after you click Make it; first, you’ll send your files to your home printer and then have your Cricut do all the heavy lifting.
+When this operation is active, after you click “Make it,” you’ll send your files to your home printer and then have your Cricut do all the heavy lifting.
 (Cutting)

 You guys, this is so cool.
-Use Cricut’s choices, or upload your own; you can add a pattern to pretty much any kind of layer.
+Use Cricut’s choices, or upload your own; you can add a pattern to pretty much any layer.

-The imagination is your limit!
+The sky is the limit!

 Let’s say it’s Valentine’s Day.
-You can make a beautiful card with an already created pattern from Cricut Access (Membership, not free), or your own.
+You can make a beautiful card with an already-created pattern from Cricut Access (Membership, not free) or your own.
 Then print and cut at the same time.

 Thank you, Cricut!